romanrabodzei/Github-Certification-Preparation/GitHub Administration.md

 </details>

 ---
-Where can organization administrators find statistics of license usage for their organization on GitHub?
+Q: Where can organization administrators find statistics of license usage for their organization on GitHub?
 <details><summary>Show the answer</summary><p>

 - **In the organization's settings under the "Billing" section**